rafaelmourao/ag-competition/README.md

 - model.m: abstract class that defines all properties and methods that should be implemented by a model.
 	- healthcaralognormalmodel.m: subclass that defines the properties and methods of the linear case.
 	- healthcaralognormalmodel_nl: subclass that defines the properties and methods of the nonlinear case.
 - population.m: defines an object that holds a population (generated according to a model class) and implements the algorithms to find optimal and efficient prices and allocations.
+Read the file description to see all the available calculation options.

 ## ./figuresManuscriptCompetition